zuzakistan/civilservant/COMMANDS.md

    Makes the bot NOTICE the current channel with the content.
 ## !src
    Displays a link to the source code of the bot.
+## !help
+   Displays a link to the command help of the bot.
 ## !quit
    Checks to see whether the current channel is the control channel.
 ## !config flush